Cryxtalix/Introduction-to-RTOS/notes.md

 * `#include "freertos/semphr.h"` For vanilla FreeRTOS
 * `static SemaphoreHandle_t my_mutex;` Create mutex handle, mutex and semaphore handles are handled together in FreeRTOS
 * `my_mutex = xSemaphoreCreateMutex();` Create mutex
+	* `my_mutex == NULL` if unsuccessful
 * `xSemaphoreTake(my_mutex, 10)` Take semaphore, returns pdTRUE on success.
 Use this as conditional for an if statement to protect a critical section.
 	* 10 is number of ticks to wait
+	* Alternatively `portMAX_DELAY` to wait indefinitely
 * `xSemaphoreGive(my_mutex)` Return mutex

+## Part 7 - Semaphore
+Semaphore is like a mutex, but a positive number rather than just a boolean.
+A semaphore has an initial value >1, and can be taken multiple times until it reaches 0.
+However it is not usually used in the same way as mutexes.

+Semaphores are typically used to synchronise threads, such as in a producer/consumer model.
+One or more tasks add or remove data from a shared resources that can grow unbounded, such as a linked list or buffer.
+We can limit the maximum size of the resource by setting the maximum size of the semaphore.
+Note that a mutex might still be necessary to protect the reading and writing process to the shared resource.

+* Mutex
+	* Imply ownership of a given resource
+	* Many implementations of mutexes such as in FreeRTOS include a form of priority inheritance, the priority level of tasks that hold mutexes are automatically raised to prevent a higher priority task from being blocked for a long time.

+* Semaphore
+	* Can be used from ISR.

+### Code
+* `static SemaphoreHandle_t my_sem;` Create semaphore handle
+* `my_sem = xSemaphoreCreateBinary();` Creates binary semaphore(only goes up to 1)
+	* `my_sem == NULL` if unsuccessful
+* `my_sem = xSemaphoreCreateCounting(total_num, initial_num);` Creates counting semaphore
+	* `my_sem == NULL` if unsuccessful
+* `xSemaphoreTake(my_sem, 10)` Take semaphore, returns pdTRUE on success.
+Use this as conditional for an if statement to protect a critical section.
+	* 10 is number of ticks to wait
+	* Alternatively `portMAX_DELAY` to wait indefinitely
+* `xSemaphoreGive(my_sem)` Return mutex

 ## Serial communication on ESP32-S3